Several online sites let you "name your price" for lodging, rental cars, consumer goods, events, and more. It helps to have a strategy.

 Cheap Cruises Guide

-In a cash-strapped economy, cheap cruises provide a great way to take an inexpensive, exotic vacation.
-The sheer number and variety of cruises and cheap cruise deals on the market today afford plenty of opportunity for bargain hunters to set sail.
+In a cash-strapped economy, cheap cruises provide a great way to take inexpensive, exotic vacations.
+The sheer number and variety of cruises on the market today afford plenty of opportunity for bargain hunters to set sail.

-Royal Caribbean's Majesty of the Seas, which leads our list of cheap cruises, appeals to a wide age range and offers what travelers say are above average dining options.
-Another best cheap cruise pick is Norwegian Sky, which wins points for spacious, clean staterooms.
-Carnival Cruise Lines scores with critics and consumers for activities, cleanliness, and a family-friendly atmosphere on many of its ships, and appears on our list for its good cheap cruises.
-Passenger reviews suggest waving goodbye to the MSC cruise line for hidden costs and unremarkable food and fun.
+Royal Caribbean's Freedom of the Seas (starting at $57), which leads our list of cheap cruises, appeals to a wide age range and offers what travelers consider above-average dining options.
+Another top pick, Norwegian Breakaway (starting at $70) -- brand new in 2013 -- wins points for clean staterooms and sophisticated entertainment options.
+Carnival Dream (starting at $60) scores with critics and consumers for activities, cleanliness, and a family-friendly atmosphere and appears on our list for its good cheap cruises.
+Celebrity Eclipse (starting at $60), another notable option, collects points for its organization on ship and friendly staff.
+Passenger reviews suggest waving goodbye to the MSC cruise line (starting at $60) for hidden costs and unremarkable food and fun.

 A variety of factors, including time of year and on-board accommodations, affect cruise costs.
 But a good rule of thumb is: The more exotic the location, the heftier the price tag.
 Cruising to Antarctica, for example, is an all-out luxury affair.
 Cheap cruises to the Caribbean, however, are easy to find because it's an accessible destination and hotly competitive market.
-Repositioning cruises -- one-way trips on a ships that are relocating from one region to another -- are another budget alternative.
-The January 2012 crash of the Costa Concordia (owned by Carnival Corporation) off the coast of Italy also appears to be driving down prices, with bookings down as much as 20% at some companies.
+Repositioning cruises -- one-way trips on ships that are relocating from one region to another -- are another budget alternative.

-The lowest cruise rates are normally available at the beginning or end of the season; off-peak travel from May to mid-June and October to December are often the best times to land a cheap cruise.
+The lowest cruise rates are normally available at the beginning or end of the season; off-peak periods from May to mid-June and October to December are often the best times to land a cheap cruise.
 As for lodging, the usual choices include an inside cabin, a room with a view (i.e., a balcony or window), or a suite.
-Prices range widely on most ships, so if you're looking for the cheapest cruise and expect to use the room only for sleeping, go with an interior/no-window option.
+Prices range widely on most ships.
+If you're looking for the cheapest cruise and expect to use the room only for sleeping, go with an interior/no-window option.
 Also note that cruise lines are increasingly assessing fees for certain privileges, such as staying on board a few extra hours on the day of disembarkation.